-Upon closer inspection this equation only requires the calculation of three half-sized squares: a^2 , b^2 and $(a-b)^2$.
-As in Karatsuba multiplication, this algorithm can be applied recursively on the input and will achieve an asymptotic running time of $O(n^{lg(3)})$.
+Upon closer inspection this equation only requires the calculation of three half-sized squares: $a^2$ , $b^2$ and $(a-b)^2$ .
+As in Karatsuba multiplication, this algorithm can be applied recursively on the input and will achieve an asymptotic running time of $O(n^{\lg(3)})$ .

-You might ask yourself, if the asymptotic time of Karatsuba squaring and multiplication is the same, why not simply use the multiplication algorithm instead?
+If the asymptotic times of Karatsuba squaring and multiplication are the same, why not simply use the multiplication algorithm instead?
 The answer to this arises from the cutoff point for squaring.
 As in multiplication there exists a cutoff point, at which the time required for a Comba based squaring and a Karatsuba based squaring meet.
 Due to the overhead inherent in the Karatsuba method, the cutoff point is fairly high.
-For example, on an AMD Athlon XP processor with $\beta=2^{28}$, the cutoff point is around 127 digits.
+For example, on an AMD Athlon XP processor with $\beta=2^{28}$ , the cutoff point is around 127 digits.

 Consider squaring a 200 digit number with this technique.
 It will be split into two 100 digit halves which are subsequently squared.
 The 100 digit halves will not be squared using Karatsuba, but instead using the faster Comba based squaring algorithm.
-If Karatsuba multiplication were used instead, the 100 digit numbers would be squared with a slower Comba based multiplication.
+If Karatsuba multiplication were used instead, the $100~\rm digit$ numbers would be squared with a slower Comba based multiplication.